-In accordance with OS.1D.2, each project application that includes a Public Open Space Overlay within its boundaries, as further determined by OS.1D, or designated in the Regulating Plan Diagram, shall be required to develop the urban green street, green, square, plaza, or other open space type generally consistent with the applicable urban design concept depicted below.
+In accordance with OS.1D.2, each project application that includes a Public Open Space within its boundaries as further determined by OS.1D.2.1, , shall be required to develop the urban green street, green, square, plaza, or other open space type generally consistent with the applicable urban design concept depicted below.
 If an urban design concept has not been prepared and adopted, below, at time of project application, the applicant shall fund the preparation of a conceptual plan under the direction of the City that incorporates, at a minimum, the design elements described in the placeholder for each open space type below.

 1.)
-Urban green street with median, sidewalks and curbside parking located at Mildred Street West and 22nd Street (planned).
-Urban green street with median, sidewalks, curbside parking ocated on 22nd Street (planned) east of Mildred.
+Urban green street with median, sidewalks and curbside parking located at Mildred Street West and the approved primary entrance into the development.

-The green street design concept would include a median containing plant materials with hardscape/paving where appropriate to support passive and active space including pedestrian corridor a mix of paving and plant materials that support active spaces.
-The design street cross section should include a promenade/rambla filled with kiosks that sell newspapers, flowers, beverages, or other goods.
-These features could be located within an active median, or if the median is to be primarily passive, along one or both sides of the street within an adjoining plaza, square, or another type of FBC-identified open space areas.
-Space could be provided for street traders, performers, and seating for outdoor cafes.
+The green street design concept would include a median containing plant materials with hardscape/ paving where appropriate to support passive and active space including pedestrian crossings.
+The overall cross section of the roadway design should include a promenade/ramblas filled with kiosks that sell newspapers, flowers, beverages, or other goods within the greenway or if the greenway is to be primarily passive, along the flanking promenades and/or parks.
+Such activities may be supported in the median, the adjacent and contiguous plaza, promenade, or rambla, or a combination of other FBC identified OS types.
+Space could be provided for street traders, performers. and seating for outdoor cafes.
 Areas should be designed to support programmed activities such as farmers markets and arts fairs.
 Notable sights and facilities should be located within the promenade, including water features, imaginative play areas, and covered spaces for popular meeting points.
 Suggestions for street furniture and street lighting to be used in the Ramblas/Promenade would be included.
 The concept would include a street tree plan and suggestions for street furniture and street lighting.
 An overall illustrative site plan, sections, and renderings are required to be provided.
 Photos of similar successful projects may support or supplement the plans.

 2.)
-A Green, square or plaza shall be located north of 20th Street (planned) and east of 66th Avenue West (planned).
+A green, square or plaza shall be located north of 20th Street (planned) and east of 66th Avenue West (planned).

-The green, square or plaza design concept would create informal community gathering places by providing comfortable seating opportunities with multi-seasonal amenities, such as canopies or other cover from the elements and heating during periods of cooler temperatures.
+The green, square or plaza design shall be a minimum of 1/2 acre in size.
+The design concept would create informal community gathering places by providing comfortable seating opportunities with multi-seasonal amenities, such as canopies or other cover from the elements and heating during periods of cooler temperatures.
 Designs should include character-defining materials and accessories, art elements or water features, wayfinding elements, pedestrian-scale lighting, and landscape features that provide visual access to the space and support active and passive uses.
 An overall illustrative site plan, sections, and renderings are required to be provided.
 Photos of similar successful projects may support or supplement the plans.